 Yes, we offer a number of scholarships and bursaries.
-Some are especially for applicants to our Chemistry courses and are offered by the School of Chemistry
+There are prizes for students studying Chemistry and are offered by the School of Chemistr

-, and some are offered by the University
+y, and bursaries are offered by the University

-Yes, your salary will depend on your placement and the company that you will be employed by.
-Please note that we cannont guarantee student placements since students will usually follow the application and selection proceedures of the companies that they are applying to.
+Yes and your salary will depend on your placement and employer.
+Please note that we cannot guarantee student placements since students will usually follow the application and selection procedures of the companies that they are applying to.
 Those students who do not gain a placement for their third year will join year three of MSci Chemistry (F101) or MSci Medicinal and Biological Chemistry (FC1R).

 Our Budget Planner

 provides details of what you’ll need to budget for while you are studying and living in Nottingham.

 Yes, we have a vibrant student-run chemistry society, which is called ChemSoc.
 The society organises visits by speakers from the chemistry industry, promotes social events that run throughout the year, and offers a support network for all of our undergraduate chemists.